david-guenault/scripts/archipel/pki/README.rst

  pki -c server -o froglab -n server2 pki -c client -o froglab -n server2

-jsut copy FROGLAB/server2/pki in /etc/pki on server1 and stop/start libvirt
+just copy FROGLAB/server2/pki in /etc/pki on server2 and stop/start libvirt

-now server1 and server2 are now able to connect each other remotly. test it with :
+server1 and server2 are now able to connect each other remotly. test it with :

 ::